 During a water polo game, a team has 35 seconds to either shoot or score the ball.
-If they don’t shoot the ball or score, then it is a shot clock violation and the ball is turned over.
+If they don’t shoot the ball or score, then it is ruled a shot clock violation and the ball is turned over.
 If the team shoots and the ball bounces off of the goal and back into possession of the same team, then the shot clock resets.

-A penalty shot is a free shot into the goal from the 5-meter line.
+A penalty shot is a free shot into the goal from the 5-meter line and, similar to penalty shots in soccer, every made penalty shot in water polo is worth one point.
 The goalie can defend the goal, but no field player may be near the shooter.
 Penalty shots are usually awarded due to the following fouls:

 Common shots in water polo include the power shot, sidearm shot, skip shot, and lob shot.
-For all of these shots, the attacker is upright in the water, sometimes even propelling themselves out of the water up to their hips, to get more power and accuracy on their shot.
+For each of these shots, the attacker is upright in the water, sometimes even propelling themselves out of the water up to their hips, to get more power and accuracy on their shot.